Powered by Smartsupp

 What is the minimum deposit required to trade Boom and Crash?

-- The minimum deposit depends on the broker you use, but most platforms allow you to start trading with small amounts, such as $5 or $10.
+The minimum deposit varies by broker, but most platforms allow you to start trading with small amounts, such as $5 or $10.

 Are Boom and Crash indices risky?